Beyond: Two Souls

-Initial impressions pegged The Last of Us as a mixture of The Walking Dead meets Uncharted with more nuanced character motions and expressions, Beyond is a mix between Indigo Prophecy and Heavy Rain, and Watch Dogs as, well, Assassin’s Creed.
-In fact, Assassin’s Creed 3, Splinter Cel: Blacklist and Watch Dogs all bore the brunt of looking a little too similar for my liking.
+Initial impressions pegged The Last of Us as a mixture of The Walking Dead meets Uncharted with more nuanced character motions and expressions.
+Assassin’s Creed 3, Splinter Cell: Blacklist and Watch Dogs all bore the brunt of looking a little too similar for my liking.
 They’re not the kind of titles that I’ll be looking back on two years down the line as the ones that defined E3 2012.

 Each game in one way or another builds upon a previous generation’s mechanics, hooks and innovations.
 However, over the years, it’s begun to feel like a dilution in favour of cinematic and graphical immersion.
 But in this AAA blockbuster-hinging industry, anything less would be a disaster.
 Do what you gotta do, but it’s gotta be big and it’s gotta be a hit.

 This is not to say this dilution and encompassing of features is hurting all titles.
 Look at Quantum Conundrum.
 On the surface, it seems like another Portal-esque switch-hitter.
 Deep down, it embodies a simple yet distinct art-style, a fun narrative with intelligent story writing and sense of immersion, distinguished by it’s own brand of reality-altering shenanigans.
 So games can be fun, innovative and familiar, without pandering too much to cinematic sensibilities.
 They can do more of the same but do it differently.